Achievable logoAchievable logo

 Benefits

-The benefits of municipal bonds are the same as other bonds, but with a unique twist.
-Municipal bonds provide income that is typically tax-free to investors.
-If a municipal bond is purchased by a resident, they generally avoid all forms of taxation on the bond’s interest.
+The benefits of municipal bonds are similar to other bonds, with one key difference: municipal bonds typically pay interest that’s exempt from taxes.
+If you buy a municipal bond issued in your state of residence, you generally avoid all forms of taxation on the bond’s interest.

-Municipal bonds are also beneficial for investors wanting to support their local area.
-Money lent to cities and states is used to directly benefit its citizens.
-Municipal investors can pat themselves on the back for funding their roads, schools, parks, airports, universities, economic development, and more.
+Municipal bonds can also appeal to investors who want to support their local area.
+Money lent to cities and states is used to fund projects that directly benefit residents, such as roads, schools, parks, airports, universities, and economic development.

 Key points